-A few days ago, I grabbed a drink with a PhD in atmospheric physics (yeah, I know…).
-As I asked about his work, the excitement, the pride, and the electricity he let off as he recounted his adventures saving coral reefs and Andean glaciers was contagious.
-Like carving a beautiful statue from a hunk of wood, he took a broad and arguably boring field of study and, over the years, narrowed it down until he found something that spoke to his soul.
-All I could think was, “How freaking cool – and lucky?”
+A few days ago, I grabbed a drink with a PhD in atmospheric physics (yeah, I know….).
+As I asked about his work, the excitement, the pride, and the electricity he let off as he recounted his adventures saving coral reefs and Andean glaciers were contagious.
+Like carving a beautiful statue from a hunk of wood, he took a broad and arguably dull field of study and, over the years, narrowed it down until he found something that spoke to his soul.
+All I could think was, “How freaking cool,” “and lucky?”
 This guy is set on fire by coral reefs.

 I won’t lie.
 I used to filter potential professions with the requirements that they would allow me to 1.) save the world, 2.) meaningfully change lives, and 3.) make a huge impact.
-While individuals with world-repairing, game-changing jobs are fortunate and (hopefully) very satisfied, I want to give a shout-out to people who are comfortable knowing their chosen profession is not and never will be conventionally profound or impactful.
-“Conventionally” being the key word.
+While individuals with world-repairing, game-changing jobs are fortunate and (hopefully) very satisfied, I want to shout out to people who are comfortable knowing their chosen profession is not and never will be conventionally profound or impactful.
+“Conventionally” is the keyword.
 Okay, so maybe you’re not inventing a new vaccine, rescuing kittens from trees, or launching monkeys into orbit.
-Maybe you design clothes or make floors or teach yoga.
-No, you’re not saving lives, but your contributions – made consistently and from the heart – are just as important, karmically speaking.
+Perhaps you design clothes or make floors or teach yoga.
+No, you’re not saving lives, but your contributions – made consistently and from the heart” “is just as important, karmically speaking.
 The small stuff counts too.

-The other night I’m in DC speakeasy The Gibson, imbibing at the bar, watching the shamelessly hipster alcohol-artisan carefully craft cleverly-named beverages.
+The other night, I’m in DC speakeasy, The Gibson, imbibing at the bar, overseeing the shameless hipster alcohol-artisan craft cleverly-named beverages.
 Perhaps it was the absinthe-infused cocktail in my clutches, but I was overtaken with a profound appreciation for the care, precision, and consideration he gave each order.
 No, I mean really.
-This be-scarfed bartender actually made his own ice.
+This be-scarfed bartender makes his own ice.
 He created high quality ice in teeny-tiny portions – ice so flawless, you couldn’t find an air-bubble with a microscope – and carved it by hand into perfectly spherical balls for his drinks.
 As he worked, he did so with intention, diligence, and focus typically reserved for olympic athletes and presidential debates.
 And I found it pretty damn beautiful – and refreshing.

 If you’ve never seen the documentary Jiro Dreams of Sushi– watch it.
 Now.
 I’m not above peer pressure, people.
-There’s a wonderful quote from the film, “Once you decide on your occupation you must immerse yourself in your work.
+There’s an excellent quote from the film, “Once you decide on your occupation you must immerse yourself in your work.
 You have to fall in love with your work.
 Never complain about your job.
-You must dedicate your life to mastering your skill.
+It would help if you dedicated your life to mastering your skill.
 That’s the secret to success.
-“Think of a life making sushi: it’s repetitive, smelly, lonely, and probably pretty dull.
+“Think of life-making sushi: it’s repetitive, smelly, lonely, and probably pretty dull.
 But when viewed as a service, that burden becomes an offering.
-One of my favorite and most passionate yoga teachers, Krista, is another inspiring manifestation of this.
-She wakes up before the crows, teaches an exhausting roster of classes, and always has a smile and a funky arm-balance to brighten your day.
+One of my favorite and most passionate yoga teachers, Krista, is another inspiring manifestation.
+She wakes up before the crows, teaches an exhausting roster of classes, and always has a smile and a funky arm balance to brighten your day.
 On days that the routine tests her, she said she repeats again and again, “I’m going to serve.
 Gotta serve.
 Gotta serve.”

 Nothing is worse than a phony-baloney.
-People who don’t practice what they preach – the obese doctor, the tax-evading judge, or the selfish philanthropist to name a few – can drag respectable professions down into the gutter.
-But then there are those individuals, like the coral reef guy and Krista, who intermix their livelihoods and their lives in beautiful and seamless ways.
-The PhD rides his bike and closes his windows if the AC is on (something I’m a terrible offender of) so his reefs can stay colorful and his glaciers can remain… well, icy?
+People who don’t practice what they preach – the obese doctor, the tax-evading judge, or the selfish philanthropist, to name a few – can drag respectable professions down into the gutter.
+But then there are those individuals, like the coral reef guy and Krista, who intermix their livelihoods and lives in beautiful and seamless ways.
+The Ph.D. rides his bike and closes his windows if the AC is on (something I’m a terrible offender of) so his reefs can stay colorful, and his glaciers can remain… well, icy?
 Krista is a vegan, a mindful consumer, and maintains a devoted and diligent practice despite her long days.
 Are they 100% adherent, consistent, and aligned with their beliefs all the time?
 Probably not.
 But do they make a damn respectable effort?
 Hell yes.